 Tarlton offers law student access to BloombergLaw, LexisNexis, and Westlaw, the major online legal research services.
 Computers, a building-wide wireless network, printers, and scanners are available for law student use.
 The facility has tables, carrels, and comfortable seating throughout and includes group study rooms and a law student collaborative study space with mobile furniture.
 The Tarlton Law Library website offers online resources and finding aids, including digital collections highlighting Texas legal history and law school traditions.

-Students in the School of Law also have access to all of the resources of the University Libraries, the Dolph Briscoe Center for American History, and the Harry Ransom Humanities Research Center.
+Students in the School of Law also have access to the resources of the University Libraries, the Dolph Briscoe Center for American History, and the Harry Ransom Humanities Research Center.
 Along with the Tarlton Law Library, these libraries constitute one of the largest academic library groups in the United States.
 Located across the street from the law school are the Nettie Lee Benson Latin American Collection and the Lyndon Baines Johnson Library and Museum.
 The Texas State Library, the State Law Library, and the Legislative Reference Library, all located in the state capitol complex, are also open to law students.